 And you know what?
 Once I finally did make tomato soup from scratch I realized how easy it is.
 But more importantly, I found out how much better it tastes.
 Way more like tomatoes and a lot less like watery ketchup (thanks to all the added sugar in canned soups).

-So let’s make some homemade tomato soup – I promise you really will never go back to canned!
+Okay, let’s make some homemade tomato soup – I promise this is the best tomato soup recipe and you really will never go back to canned!

 Homemade Tomato Soup Recipe